Selling Direct.jpg

 At PriceSpider, we have seen first-hand the amazing benefits of taking advantage of today’s omni-channel sales model.
 Because of the many online pathways consumers use to search products, manufacturers have an unprecedented ability to reach millions all over the globe.
 Having a trusted sales network may seem like quite a bit to stay on top of, but with the proper monitoring software, it can ultimately cost significantly less than turning a valuable business into a ‘DIY’ experiment.

-With PriceSpider’s offerings such as Prowl and Brand Monitor, manufacturers of all types and sizes can have confidence in a retail network that is following content guidelines and brand policies.
+With PriceSpider’s offerings such as MAP Guard, Channel Reports and Brand Monitor, manufacturers of all types and sizes can have confidence in a retail network that is following content guidelines and brand policies.
 Through a single portal, CEOs and managers can quickly pinpoint problem areas and instantly contact retailers to make necessary adjustments.